-24. Bhatt, V.V., "Capital - output Ratios of Certain Industries A comparative study of certain countries, "Review of Economic and Statistics, Aug.
-1954, pp. 309 - 19.
+24; Bhatt, V.V., "Capital - Output Ratios of Certain Industries:

+A comparative study of certain countries," Review of Econom:

+and Statistics, Aug.
+1954, pp 309 - 19

-The empirical evidence for a number of developed and under-developed countries does not support the expectation that capital output ratios are lower for the same manufacturing industries in the less developed countries than in the more advanced countries.
-Data are drawn from Australia, Canada, India, Mexico, New Zealand, Peru South Africa, & U.S.A.
+The empirical evidence for a number of developed

+and under-developed countries does not support the expectation that capital output ratios are lower for the same manufacturing industries in the less developed countries than in the more advanced countries.
+Data are drawn from Australia, Canada, India, Mexico, New Zealand, Peru, South africa, & U.S.A.

-25. "Capital Intensity of Industries: A Comparative Survey of Certain Countries;" Bulletin of the Oxford University Institute of Statistics, May 1956, pp. 179 - 94.
+25. "Capital Intensity of Industries: A Comparative

+Survey of Certain Countries, "Bulletin of the Oxford

+University Institute of Statistics, May 1956, pp. 179 - 94

-The Author discusses various technological factors affecting capital intensity in under-developed countries as compared with that of the corresponding industries in the developed economies and suggestes that "the under-developed economies have not been able to develop a new technology suited to their own economic conditions."
+The Author discusses various technological factors affecting capital intensity in under-developed countries as compared with that of the corresponding industries in the developed economies; and suggests that " the under-developed economies ... have not been able to develop a new technology suited to their own economic conditions."

 26. Bohr, K.A.
-"Investment Criteria for Manufacturing Industries in under-developed countries, "Review Economic and statistics, May 1954, pp. 157 - 66.
+"Investment Criteria for Manufacturing Industries in under-developed Countries "" Review of Economics and Statistics, May 1954, pp. 157 - 66